NodeBE4/opinion/_posts/2022-01-31-theoryofdoom.md

 I'm not inclined to elaborate further in this context, for the same reasons I previously indicated.

+----- __64.12__ -----2022-02-05 23:19:28+08:00:

+> That is still not an answer to my question

+Maybe you somehow missed the category of therapeutics the NIH disregarded or ignored?
+Hint: anything out of patent or non-patentable, as I have said three times now.
+Do you not understand this?

 ### 65: [New Mexico asks National Guard to work as substitute teachers to keep classrooms open.](https://old.reddit.com/r/CoronavirusIllinois/comments/siz62r/new_mexico_asks_national_guard_to_work_as/), submitted on 2022-02-03 04:36:01+08:00.

 ----- __65.1__ -----2022-02-03 12:27:54+08:00: